devslash-paul/fetchDSL/docs/index.md

 ---
-description: Cayman is a clean, responsive theme for GitHub Pages.
+[comment]: <> (#description: FetchD)
 ---

-FetchDSL is a compact DSL that allows for fast, maintainable, HTTP scripts.
+FetchDSL is a compact DSL that allows for fast, concurrent, HTTP requests.

-The DSL runs using kotlin DSLs, ktor, and kotlinx-coroutines to provide highly parallel requests, without requiring many resources to run quickly.

 # Uses

 fetchDSL's main use case is for providing repeatable declarative HTTP requests.
-In particular, it's built for safely handling thousands of requests in an efficient manner while allowing control over request rate, request level changes (url, body, headers, etc) as well as once off session level setup such as login.
+In particular, it's built for safely handling thousands of requests in an efficient manner while allowing control over request rate, request level changes (url, body, headers, etc), as well as once off session level setup such as login.

 # Getting started

 `runHttp` context is the main entrypoint for the DSL.
 Each instance of `runHttp` could be considered similar to a new browser window.

 That is, within the `runHttp` block, cookies and state are shared, and as soon as the block is over, any future blocks start from a fresh session.

 Multiple `runHttp` blocks can be run at the same time in different threads.
 There is no shared global state.

 #### Making a simple call

 To get started with a simple call, open the `runHttp` context, and create a `call`

 ```kotlin
 runHttp {